PET imaging of adenosine receptors

 In the brain adenosine modulates the action of neurotransmitters, and affects both neuronal and glial cell functions; both cell types can release adenosine.
 Adenosine modulates the release and uptake of glutamate.
 Adenosine increases the permeability of the blood-brain barrier.
 Outside the brain, adenosine has paracrine function; adenosine and adenosine agonists attenuate inflammation, and induce vasodilation and angiogenesis in the cardiovascular system.
 Cellular signalling occurs through adenosine receptors (ARs).

 All four adenosine receptor subtypes (A1, A2A, A2B, and A3) are G protein-coupled receptors (GPCRs), either increasing or decreasing intracellular cAMP levels by affecting adenylate cyclase activity.
 A1 and A3 receptor subtypes can also stimulate K+ channels and inhibit voltage-dependent Ca2+ channels.
 Like other GPCRs, adenosine receptors have a single polypeptide chain, forming three extracellular and three intracellular loops.
-ARs can form oligomers, also with other receptors than just the AR subtypes, including purinoceptors (P2), dopamine, and glutamate receptors, which affects also the kinetics of PET tracers.
+ARs can form oligomers, also with other receptors than just the AR subtypes, including purinoceptors (P2), dopamine, and glutamate receptors, which affects also the kinetics of PET radiopharmaceuticals.

 Adenosine receptors are also referred to as purine receptors, or P1 purinoceptors.
 The other purinoceptors (P2) are more activated by ATP and other substrates than adenosine.